achrafib1/Face-Sight/README.md

 ## Acknowledgements

 This project uses the YOLOv7 repo for face detection.
-You can find the original YOLOv7 repository here.
+You can find the original YOLOv7 repository [here](https://github.com/WongKinYiu/yolov7).

 ## License

-This project is licensed under the [insert your license here].
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the `LICENSE` file for details.